 From Trials to First-Time Use of Blockchain/DLT, Crypto & DeFi

-Nearly all corporations today are exploring and use cases for blockchain and decentralization ledger technologies, looking to integrate cryptocurrencies and/or tokens, or use smart contracts to remove middlemen.
+Nearly all corporations today are exploring and use cases for blockchain and decentralization ledger technologies, looking to integrate cryptocurrencies and/or tokens, other crypto assets, or use smart contracts to remove middlemen.

 Majority of central and major banks are either in the works to develop their own CBDC or crypto exchange/crypto custody respectively, or are working with consortia to fix trade finance with crypto-specific standards like ISO 20022.
 Many forward-thinking CFOs and treasurers are also seriously rethinking treasury functions within existing legacy systems and the ways in which they might transform their enterprise roles – from the custodians of historical cash activities to the fiduciaries of more strategic and expansive ownership rights over the full suite of enterprise liquidity and finance.